bioint/DSEO/docs/index.md

 ## The Data Science Education Ontology (DSEO) is a collection of concepts that aims to capture learning needs in data science.

-It was designed with a data science practicioner's workflow in mind.
+#### It was designed with a data science practicioner's workflow in mind.

-<span style="color:black">Download the DSEO ttl file on [Github](https://github.com/bioint/DSEO) or on [BioPortal](https://bioportal.bioontology.org/ontologies/DSEO).</span>
+<span style="color:black">Download the DSEO ttl file from [Github](https://github.com/bioint/DSEO) or [BioPortal](https://bioportal.bioontology.org/ontologies/DSEO).</span>

 <span style="color:black">See an example of how DSEO can be used for facets in search and filtering [HERE](https://bigdatau.ini.usc.edu/search?query=machine+learning).</span>